kristomu/reconstruction-of-zzt/csrc/readme.md

 - No sound or music.
 - High score file loading and writing isn't implemented.
 - ZZT isn't aware of the size of the terminal and so doesn't do the right thing with less than 25 lines available.
-- The Town of ZZT: Entering the prison level crashes.
 - Can't type text with F4 in the editor.

 Notable coding conventions: